This website shows information regarding the following topics:

 /home/hpc/GROUPNAME/USERNAME on all RRZE HPC systems.
 The home directory is the directory, in which you are placed right after login, and where most programs try to save settings and similar things.
 When this directory is unavailable, most programs will stop working or show really strange behaviour – which is why we tried to make the system highly redundant.

 The home directory is protected by fine-grained snapshots, and additionally by regular backups.
 It should therefore be used for „important“ data, e.g. your job scripts, source code of the program you’re working on, or unrecoverable input files.
-There are relatively tight quotas there, so it will most probably be too small for the inputs/outputs of your jobs.
+There are comparatively small quotas there, so it will most probably be too small for the inputs/outputs of your jobs.

-Additional storage is provided by a HSM backed archive section called „vault“.
+Additional storage is provided on in a second part of the HPC storage system called „vault“.
 Each HPC user has a directory there that is available under the path

 /home/vault/GROUPNAME/USERNAME on all RRZE HPC systems.